-I want to challenge you to make an unwavering commitment to the completion of this thing, or the energy to get back on track with a daily practice that you know in your bones makes you better, brighter, stronger and more alive.
+I want to challenge you to make an unwavering commitment to the completion of this thing, to get back on track with a daily practice that you know in your bones makes you better, brighter, stronger and more alive.
 I want to challenge you to take small, manageable, bite-sized pieces out of the project or practice every single day like you are taking your medicine.
 And then I want you to sit back watch time bend and sway to accommodate your gorgeous, radical, take-no-prisoners commitment.

 Will Hewitt committed to singing for just 15 minutes every day for a year and didn’t miss a day.
 Impressive, right?
 He says, “I really wondered whether I could fit it into my day, but here’s what happened, it was like my whole concept of time turned inside out, it was like instead of wedging something in, this practice became like a generational center for my day.
 It was like a fire, that the rest of the day gathered around.”
 Yes.
 That.
 That is exactly what I’m talking about.

 So listen closely, darlings.
 Time is not anything like what we have been told.
 It is not a linear thing with equal increments of seconds, hours, months and years.
-It is fluid, dynamic, maleable.
+It is fluid, dynamic, malleable.
 It breathes and stretches and bends to expand and contract the moments, to hold the possibilities.
 Time wrinkles to bring us together right here, right now, when our bodies aren’t face to face, but here we are, interacting, connecting, me and you.

 So, what is the thing that you want, that you know will make you more You, but don’t feel like you have the time to get to?
 Are you willing to do this little experiment and see if you can expand the moments in your day to accommodate it?